keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 To migrate an existing **manually created KeptnApp** to KeptnAppContext you need to execute the following steps:

-1. Create a KeptnAppContext custom resource that has the same name as your KeptnApp.
+1. Create a `KeptnAppContext` custom resource that has the same name as your `KeptnApp`.
 2. Move the lists of pre/post-deployment tasks and evaluation from `KeptnApp` to `KeptnAppContext`.
 In other words, delete them from `KeptnApp` and add them to `KeptnAppContext`.